 After wandering around for a while, I come to a cul-de-sac and meet a lone man standing in front of his house with a poodle.
 He identifies himself as Mr. Jensen.
 He moved to the Village at Hiddenbrooke with his wife when the development opened, he says, because she’s a Kinkade fan.
 They have some Kinkades they’ve put on their walls.
 He tells me most of the people here decorate with Kinkades.

 There were two foreclosures in the Village and two short sales that Mr. Jensen knew of.
-One Village short sale I investigated was for a 4-bedroom, 3½-bath model the owners bought in 2005 for $675,000 and were selling at the insistence of the bank for $333,000.
+One Village short sale I investigated was for a four-bedroom, three-and-a-half-bath model the owners bought in 2005 for $675,000 and were selling at the insistence of the bank for $333,000.
 I ask Mr. Jensen about the school featured on the map of Hiddenbrooke that I hadn’t been able to find as I drove around.
 The school was never built, he tells me, because the residents were afraid the city would force it to take local children from Vallejo.
 Hiddenbrooke residents do not want locals “coming over the hill,” Mr. Jensen explains.
 “Ninety-five percent of the kids here go to private school, anyway,” he says.
 “We don’t need a school.”
 What’s wrong with locals coming over the hill?
 I ask.
 The explanation Mr. Jensen offered didn’t exactly answer the question, but he made his meaning clear: “Vallejo is a dump.”

 Some sympathy was wasted on the house, A good old-timer dating back along; But a house isn’t sentient; the house Didn’t feel anything.
 And if it did, Why not regard it as a sacrifice, And an old-fashioned sacrifice by fire, Instead of a new-fashioned one at auction?